mcihan0bioinf/targetscan-python/README.md

 context-scores test uses cached RNAplfold output to get exact equality;
-running with a freshly-invoked RNAplfold can shift the "SA contribution" column slightly if your ViennaRNA version differs from whatever generated the cached files — that's just a version difference in the external tool, not a bug here.
+running with a freshly-invoked RNAplfold can shift the "SA contribution" column slightly if your ViennaRNA version differs from whatever generated the cached files.
+That's just a version difference in the external tool, not a bug here.

 ---

 # Chapter 2: hg19 to hg38

 TargetScan's data is all hg19.
-This re-anchors it to hg38 — first the underlying alignment, then TargetScan's own published per-site BED files — and is careful about it: every region gets tagged `ok`, `shifted`, `split`, or `failed` depending on how confidently it mapped over, and only `ok` regions get touched.
-Nothing here guesses.
+This re-anchors it to hg38, first the underlying alignment, then TargetScan's own published per-site BED files.
+Every region gets tagged `ok`, `shifted`, `split`, or `failed` depending on how confidently it mapped over.
+Only `ok` regions get touched.

-## `hg38_liftover.py` — re-anchoring the alignment
+## `hg38_liftover.py`

 Re-anchors the human row of TargetScan's UTR alignment to hg38, leaving the other ~80 species untouched.
-Uses the Ensembl REST API for both coordinate mapping and sequence lookup, so no genome FASTA or chain file needed.
+Uses the Ensembl REST API for coordinate mapping and sequence lookup, so no genome FASTA or chain file needed.

 ```bash
 python3 scripts/hg38_liftover.py hg19_3utr_regions.bed liftover_report.tsv \